Hootrix/wp-sluger/README.md

 # WP Sluger

-A WordPress plugin that automates the generation of SEO-friendly URL slugs using DeepLX and ChatGPT API.
+A WordPress plugin that automates the generation of SEO-friendly URL slugs using DeepLX and *OpenAI API.

 ## Features

 - Automatically generate SEO-friendly slugs for posts and pages
-- Support for both DeepLX and ChatGPT API
+- Support for both DeepLX and *OpenAI API
 - Multiple language styles:
   - English Translation
   - Chinese Pinyin